k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 ### What is Fabric Deployment?
 The implementation of a Fabric project can be divided into 2 on-going stages:
-- **Design, configuration and coding**, which includes the creation of a Fabric project and the definition of the relevant objects in the Fabric Studio, in order to implement the business requirements.
+- **Stage 1 - Design, configuration and coding**, which includes the creation of a Fabric project and the definition of the relevant objects in the Fabric Studio, in order to implement the business requirements.
-- **Deployment** of the project into the Fabric server in a way that all recent changes, done after its last deployment, are compiled and functioning on the server side.
+- **Stage 2 - Deployment** of the project into the Fabric server, where all recent changes, done after its last deployment, are applied and are functioning on the server side.